In Alignment with Dubai's Vision for Health and Wellness Keolis MHI Hosts Inaugural KM Sports Day

-(MENAFN- Biz Talk Media Consultancy) Dubai, UAE - February 28, 2024 - Keolis MHI, the leading transportation company and the operator of Dubai Metro and Tram, is delighted to announce the successful hosting of its first annual KM Sports Day, which took place recently.
+(MENAFN- Biz Talk Media Consultancy) Dubai, UAE - February 27, 2024 - Keolis MHI, the leading transportation company and the operator of Dubai Metro and Tram, is delighted to announce the successful hosting of its first annual KM Sports Day, which took place on February 24th, 2024.
 This event highlights the company’s dedication to promoting health, wellness, and community engagement, in line with Dubai's vision and commitment towards for a healthy and active society.

 The event, held in the style of the Olympic games, included over 300 members who conducted a marching parade to inaugurate the games.
 The day offered exciting sporting competitions and activities for participants of all ages and skill levels.
 With a diverse range of games featured, attendees had the opportunity to showcase their talents and sportsmanship in basketball, cricket, volleyball, running (50m Dash & 3km Run), football, long jump, table tennis, tug of war, and badminton.
 Additionally, participants had the chance to test their precision and accuracy in the darts competition.